 Shuttle Companies serving DIA to Summit County:

 While we recommend going carless in Breckenridge, if you do need to rent a car, make sure you’re comfortable with mountain driving conditions and choose a vehicle that’ll fit your checked baggage, skis and snowboards.
 Visit GoI70.com to learn the best times to travel to avoid congestion.
-Before you jump on the road, check real-time road conditions at CoTrip.org.
-If you need a car to get here, we recommend driving in and leaving the car parked at your hotel or rental during your stay.
+Before you jump on the road, check real-time road conditions at CoTrip.org If you need a car to get here, we recommend driving in and leaving the car parked at your hotel or rental during your stay.
 Take the free bus, trolley or lodging shuttles to and from town or to the mountain so you don’t have to worry about finding parking.
 Almost everything in town is pay-to-park and fills up quickly.
 Learn more about parking in Breckenridge.

 No Car, No Problem

 Once you are here, it’s easy to get around Breckenridge without a car.
 There are plenty of transportation options for those who are going carless in Breckenridge.
 The Breckenridge FreeRide offers free bus transportation throughout the day with multiple shuttle systems running throughout Breckenridge, including the Main Street Trolley.
 Most likely, the place you are staying is near a bus stop or offers its own free shuttle transportation to and from town.
 Once you are here, you’ll find it’s easy to get around town on foot or on bike and that everything is just a few blocks away.
 If you are planning to visit neighboring towns during your trip, the Summit Stage is a free county-wide bus system available throughout Summit County.
 Uber, Lyft and multiple taxi services are also available to help you travel around or between towns.

 Parking in Breckenridge